SenseStageTeam/sensestage_documentation/_sensestage-v1/guide-to-batteries/guide-to-batteries.md

 Lithium Ion Polymer batteries, also known as LiPo and Li-Poly batteries, are the battery type we recommend.
 Most commonly used in mobile phones, these batteries are flat, rechargeable, and pack a lot of energy into a small package.
 We recommend using the single-cell variety.

 Each Minibee includes a standard JST-PH 2-pin male connector for attaching a battery.
-[The male equivalent of this connector can be found at Adafruit](https://www.adafruit.com/product/261), amongst other vendors).
+[The female equivalent of this connector can be found at Adafruit](https://www.adafruit.com/product/261), amongst other vendors).
 LiPo batteries come in many varieties, so when choosing one you should make sure that it has the JST-PH 2-pin 2mm pin spacing connector.

 ![](/img/battery/minibee-lipo-connect-04.jpg)